-Although our plans for additional clinical trials reflect our current expectations regarding the endpoints, duration and number of patients to be included in these trials, we have only had preliminary discussions with regulatory authorities regarding our trial designs.
-As we continue these discussions, our plans may change significantly based on feedback from such regulatory authorities.
+Although our plans for additional clinical trials reflect our current expectations regarding the endpoints, duration and number of patients to be included in these trials, we have not had formal meetings with regulatory authorities regarding our trial designs.
+Our plans may change significantly based on feedback we may receive from such regulatory authorities.